phpDocumentor/phpDocumentor/docs/PSR.md

 included in the software.
 Starting with the given version will the function be removed or may be removed without further notice.

-If is RECOMMENDED to provide an additional description stating why the associated element is deprecated.
+It is RECOMMENDED to provide an additional description stating why the associated element is deprecated.
 If it is superceded by another method it is RECOMMENDED to add a @see tag in the same 'PHPDoc' pointing to the new element.